 A note about our November 2019 prediction of a “black swan event.”

-In our 2020 Horoscope book (published November 2019), we predicted the possibility of an economic “black swan” event that could be triggered by the January 12 Saturn-Pluto conjunction in Capricorn, the sign that rules governments and the economy.
+In our 2020 Horoscope book (published November 2019), Astrostyle’s resident astrologer Matthew Swann predicted the likelihood of an economic “black swan” event that could be triggered by the January 12 Saturn-Pluto conjunction in Capricorn, the sign that rules governments and the economy.

 These two planets aligned in Capricorn for the first time since 1518, traveling in close contact from December 2019 through late February 2020.